tgdwyer/tgdwyer.github.io/_chapters/functionaljavascript.md

 * Create programs in JavaScript in a functional style
 * Explain the role of pure functional programming style in managing side effects
+* See how pure functions can be used to [model sophisticated computation](#computation-with-pure-functions)

 ## Introduction